Uwaseh/27628_predicting_stress_levels_analysis./README.md

 # 27628_predicting_stress_levels_analysis.
-This project predicts stress levels using workplace and lifestyle factors to identify high-risk individuals for mental health support.
+This project predicts stress levels using workplace and lifestyle factors to identify high-risk niche for mental health support.
 It combines machine learning (Python) with an interactive Power BI dashboard for insights and early intervention.
 # stress level Data Analysis Project

 ##  Dataset Description